The illegal system DLL relocation error primarily appears in Windows XP when the user reboots the PC, runs a program, or downloads an application.

 - Select whether the account should have administrative or limited privileges.

 - Click on Create Account.

-Now try to install and open some programs in the new account and see whether the Illegal System DLL Relocation error shows up.
+Now, try to install and open some programs in the new account and see whether the Illegal System DLL Relocation error appears.

-System restore lets your computer go back to an earlier point in time.
-In case some files have gone faulty or there’s some other data corruption, the system restore takes your system back to the state where everything was functioning normally.
-This also fixes many of the DLL problems and issues.
+System Restore allows your computer to revert to an earlier point in time.
+In case some files have become faulty or there is other data corruption, System Restore returns your system to the state where everything was functioning normally.
+This also resolves many DLL problems and issues.

 More often than not, Windows creates system restore points automatically.
 However, they can be made manually as well.
 For more on that, refer to our guide about how to create a system restore point.

-Anyway, here’s how to do a system restore on a Windows XP PC:
+Anyway, here is how to perform a system restore on a Windows XP PC:

 - Click on the Start button.

 - Go to All Programs > Accessories > System Tools > System Restore.